imagopole/omero-csv-tools/INSTALL.md

   `Scripts > Annotation Scripts > CSV Annotation Tool`.

-# OMERO CSV Annotation Tool deployment as a standalone CLI tool
+# OMERO.csvtools deployment as a standalone CLI tool

 - As above, unpack the distribution (either standalone or with dependencies).